University of Surrey: Admissions

-For the 2016–17 academic year, the university has a higher proportion of female than male students with a male to female ratio of 45:55 in the population.
+According to the 2017 Times and Sunday Times Good University Guide, approximately 8% of Surrey's undergraduates come from independent schools.
+For the 2016–17 academic year, the university had a higher proportion of female than male students with a male to female ratio of 45:55 in the population.
 The undergraduate student body is composed of 73% from the UK, 11% from the EU and 16% from outside of the EU.
 More students graduate from Surrey with a First Class Honours degree (44.4%) than with a 2:1 degree (40.9%), placing it second amongst mainstream British universities by the proportion of First Class degrees awarded.